UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 "no_key": "L"                                  # Verbose info on key defined for choosing 'no' (UiL template default)
 ```

-Similar things appear in all other 'trials' data output.
-For instance, this is output from a survey type of trial from the same template:
+In short, similar things appear in all other 'trials' data output.
+For instance, this is output from a _survey type_ of trial, as could be in the output from the same template's code:
 ```JSON
 {
 	"rt": 6359,